napcs/qedserver/README.md

 QEDServer solves those pesky problems for you so you can focus on sharpening your front-end skills.
 In one small package, you get a simple web server that hosts a small "product catalog" web application and a database full of existing products.
 You can immediately start writing code against its RESTLike API that responds with JSON and XML.

-You put your files in the "public" folder that QEDServer creates, visit http://localhost:8080/index.html in your browser, and you can start coding against this simple backend without worrying about server setup or same-origin-policy issues.
+You put your files in the `public` folder that QEDServer creates, visit http://localhost:8080/index.html in your browser, and you can start coding against this simple backend without worrying about server setup or same-origin-policy issues.

 Additionally, QEDServer provides a web interface of its own that you can use to manage the stock data and add your own records.